 Spices are something that grants the food their very character and tell you the story of its origin.
 Hence, if you are looking forward to recreating some middle-eastern magic at your home, looking for middle-eastern spices can be tricky.

-Aleppo pepper is one of the mildest peppers with nothing inside for flesh or seeds, making them perfect for your salads, which require slight flavoring.
+Aleppo pepper is one of the mildest peppers with nothing inside for flesh or seeds, making them perfect for your salads, which require slight flavouring.
 Apart from moderate heat, Aleppo pepper will give your food a subtle fruitiness and saltiness.

 You can find this pepper only in some parts of Syria and Turkey.

 Anise is one of the finest and oldest spices known to mankind, as the oldest Egyptian civilization used it for cooking and medicinal purposes.
-As for the flavor, anise has a tangy taste, which is used to add that lemony kick to your licorice candies, foods, and cocktails.
-The tanginess is not too overpowering rather slightly sweet and aromatic for appealing all the senses.
+As for the flavour, anise has a tangy taste, which is used to add that lemony kick to your licorice candies, foods, and cocktails.
+The tanginess is not too overpowering rather slightly sweet and aromatic for appealing to all the senses.

 What medicinal values anise has, you may ask.
 Well, it is used for treating cough and indigestion.